Erasmus Incoming Students at Department of Mathematics

 For general information and administrative aspects of the program Erasmus+ concerning Incoming Students at Sapienza Università di Roma, see the web site

 Here we provide some information about Department of Mathematics “Guido Castelnuovo” of Sapienza Università di Roma.
 Accordingly, we start from its webpage:

 You can find all teaching information at http://www.mat.uniroma1.it/en/teaching

-You can thus see that we offer a three-year first cycle program in Mathematics and two different two-year second cycles programs.
-One of them is in Mathematics, the other one is in Mathematics for Applications.
+You can thus see that we offer a three-year first cycle program in Mathematics and a two-year second cycle program.

 Thus, incoming Erasmus students will have to know Italian at some level.
 However, we are doing our best to offer the opportunity to make available some offers in English, that is already the language of textbooks and of references for all Master courses.

-If you are interested in courses taught at other Departments (for instance in Physics), you can easily reach them through the following teaching page of the Faculty of Mathematics, Physics and Natural Sciences:
+If you are interested in courses taught at other Departments (for instance in Physics), you can easily reach them through the teaching page of the Faculty of Mathematics, Physics and Natural Sciences.